 A first responder in this context is a member of staff approached by a Complainant with a report or complaint involving discrimination, bullying, harassment, hazing, or sexual assault (as differentiated from an emergency services first responder such as police or ambulance personnel).

-Harassment occurs when a person, or a group of people, is intimidated, insulted or humiliated because of one or more characteristics, or from working in a hostile or intimidating environment.
+Harassment occurs when a person, or a group of people, is intimidated, insulted or humiliated because of one or more characteristics, or from working in a hostile or intimidating environment that makes a person feel offended, humiliated or intimidated, and where that reaction is reasonable in the circumstances.
 Harassment can arise as the result of a single incident as well as repeated incidents (e.g. hazing).

 Hazing is any action or situation, with or without the consent of the participants, which recklessly, intentionally, or unintentionally endangers the mental, physical, or academic health or safety of a Student and can include the practice of rituals, challenges, and other activities as a way of initiating a person into a group including a new residential college, team, or club.